KannonZenetism/zenetism-field-physics/structural-neuroscience/SN06-replenishment-reconnection-and-restoration.md

 ### 6.2 ⧉₁ Restoration (Cognitive-Embodied Membrane)

-The ⧉₁ membrane between ES / EM (L₁) and SS / SM (L₂) governs the translation between embodied experience and conscious awareness.
+The ⧉₁ membrane between ES / EM (L₁) and SS / SM (L₂) governs the translation between embodied experience and identity-aware consciousness.
 Under depletion, ⧉₁ may tighten to reduce the sensory transmission load — the embodied interface filters more aggressively, producing the characteristic sensory shutdown of severe burnout (reduced sensitivity, numbness, disconnection from bodily sensation).

 Restoration of ⧉₁ proceeds by graded re-engagement with sensory experience at a pace governed by the recovering \( I_c \) budget: